 - Adapt presentations, classroom activities, assignments, and assessments to increase accessibility for students.

 - Explore various instructional strategies to provide more access to content.

 - Survey technologies and resources available at PCC to promote accessibility.

 - Examine learning and processing disabilities and how they impact students in a learning environment.

 - Analyze one’s own practice to determine where accessibility can be further developed.

 - Investigate methods to create an atmosphere of approachability.

 Disability History Exhibit during Art Beat

-Art Beat Sylvania is proud to promote the Disability History Exhibit on display in the Upper CC Mall, all week, all hours that the CC building is open.
+Art Beat Sylvania is proud to promote the Disability History Exhibit on display in the Upper CC Mall, May 6-10, all hours that the CC building is open.

 The Disability History Exhibit is well worth seeing!
 Both educational and artistic, this 22-panel collage traces 3000 years of seldom-told history.
 From antiquity to the present, the collage takes viewers through an illustrated timeline that shows societies' attitudes and how they affect the lives of people with disabilities.